-The aim of wax removal by microsuction is to safely and gently clear the ear canal of ear wax (cerumen) and other debris.
+The aim of the Microsuction procedure is to safely and gently clean the ear canal of earwax and other debris.

 - Your Ear Nurse will explain the procedure.

-- Please ask questions if you have any.
+- Please ask any questions you may have.

-- You asked to recline or lie flat and to remain very still.
+- You will be asked to recline or lie flat and remain very still.

 - The nurse will look into your ear canal using a microscope or surgical loupe.